HASSANENGI/Portfolio-Website/README.md

 npm install --unsafe-perm=true --allow-root
 ```

 Once your server has started, go to this url `http://localhost:1234/` to see the portfolio locally.
-It should look like the below screenshot.

-## Deployment 📦

-Once you finish your setup.
-You need to put your website online!

-I highly recommend to use [Netlify](https://netlify.com) because it is super easy.

 ## Technologies used 🛠️